Overseas Tokyo ticket holders may get only partial refunds | Business

 Cartan Tours, which is the reseller for most of the Caribbean and Latin America, did not indicate on its website how it would handle refunds, or when.
 It said it would work "to obtain all eligible and applicable refunds."
 Team GB, which is handling sales in Britain, indicated on its website it would give full refunds.

-No information about tickets has been forthcoming from organizers of the 2022 Beijing Winter Olympics, which open in just 10 months — Feb.
+No information about tickets has been forthcoming from organizers of next year's Beijing Winter Olympics, which open in 10 months — Feb.
 4, 2022.
-It is possible that fans from abroad will also be banned from these games.
+It is possible that fans from abroad will also be banned from these games, which are being called the "Genocide Games.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)